mrumyantsev/dailystart/README.md

-# Dailyt
+# Dailystart

-**Dailyt** is a Go library, that provides a functions for starting a daily task (or routine) on the particular time of the day.
+**Dailystart** is a Go library, that provides a functions for starting a daily task (or routine) on the particular time of the day.

 ## Usage